Tandem Computers: Acquisition by Compaq, attempted migration to Alpha

-Acquisition by Hewlett Packard, TNS/E migration to Itanium
+Acquisition by Hewlett-Packard, TNS/E migration to Itanium

-In 2001, Hewlett Packard similarly made the choice to abdicate its successful PA-RISC product lines in favor of Intel's Itanium microprocessors that HP helped to design.
+In 2001, Hewlett-Packard similarly made the choice to abdicate its successful PA-RISC product lines in favor of Intel's Itanium microprocessors that HP helped to design.
 Shortly thereafter, Compaq and HP announced their plan to merge and consolidate their similar product lines.
 This contentious merger became official in May 2002.
 The consolidations were painful and destroyed the DEC and "HP Way" engineer-oriented cultures, but the combined company did know how to sell complex systems to enterprises and profit, so it was an improvement for the surviving NonStop division and its customers.

-In some ways, Tandem's journey from HP-inspired start-up, to an HP-inspired competitor, then to an HP division was "bringing Tandem back to its original roots", but this was definitely not the same HP.
+In some ways, Tandem's journey from HP-inspired start-up to an HP-inspired competitor, then to an HP division was "bringing Tandem back to its original roots", but this was not the same HP.

-The porting of the NSK-based NonStop product line from MIPS processors to Itanium-based processors was finally completed and was branded as "HP Integrity NonStop Servers".
+The porting of the NSK-based NonStop product line from MIPS processors to Itanium-based processors was completed and was branded as "HP Integrity NonStop Servers".
 (This NSK Integrity NonStop was unrelated to Tandem's original "Integrity" series for Unix.)

-Because it was not possible to run Itanium McKinley chips with clock-level lock stepping, the Integrity NonStop machines instead used comparisons between chip states at longer time scales, at interrupt points and at various software synchronization points in between interrupts.
-The intermediate synchronization points were automatically triggered at every n'th taken branch instruction, and were also explicitly inserted into long loop bodies by all NonStop compilers.
+Because it was not possible to run Itanium McKinley chips with clock-level lock stepping, the Integrity NonStop machines instead lock stepped using comparisons between chip states at longer time scales, at interrupt points and at various software synchronization points in between interrupts.
+The intermediate synchronization points were automatically triggered at every n'th taken branch instruction and were also explicitly inserted into long loop bodies by all NonStop compilers.
 The machine design supported both dual and triple redundancy, with either two or three physical microprocessors per logical Itanium processor.
 The triple version was sold to customers needing the utmost reliability.
-This new checking approach is called NSAA, NonStop Advanced Architecture.
+This new checking approach was called NSAA, NonStop Advanced Architecture.

 As in the earlier migration from stack machines to MIPS microprocessors, all customer software was carried forward without source changes.
 "Native mode" source code compiled directly to MIPS machine code was simply recompiled for Itanium.
-Some older "non native" software was still in TNS stack machine form.
+Some older "non-native" software was still in TNS stack machine form.
 These were automatically ported onto Itanium via object code translation techniques.

 Itanium migration to Intel X86

-The people working for Tandem/HP have a long history of porting the kernel onto new hardware.
 The next endeavor was to move from Itanium to the Intel x86 architecture.
 It was completed in 2014 with the first systems being made commercially available.

-The inclusion of the fault-tolerant 4X FDR (Fourteen Data Rate) InfiniBand double-wide switches provided more than a 25 times increase in system interconnect capacity for responding to business growth.
+The inclusion of the fault-tolerant 4X FDR (Fourteen Data Rate) InfiniBand double-wide switches provided more than 25 times increase in system interconnect capacity.